Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Experiments

-We use two public multivariate time series datasets for validation.
-The first dataset is the PM 2.5 dataset~\cite{zheng2013u} from the air quality monitoring sites for $12$ months.
+\textbf{2) PM 2.5 dataset}~\cite{zheng2013u} was collected from the air quality monitoring sites for $12$ months.
 The missing rate of the raw data is $13\%$.
 The feature number $K$ is $36$ and the sequence length $L$ is $36$.
 In our experiments, only the observed datapoints are masked randomly as the imputation targets.

-The other dataset we use is the PhysioNet dataset~\cite{silva2012predicting} collected from the intensive care unit for $48$ hours.
+\textbf{3) PhysioNet dataset}~\cite{silva2012predicting} was collected from the intensive care unit for $48$ hours.
 The feature number $K$ is $35$ and the sequence length $L$ is $48$.
-The missing rate of the raw data is $80\%$.
-In our experiments, $10\%$ and $50\%$ of the datapoints are masked randomly as the imputation targets, which are denoted as PhysioNet 0.1 and PhysioNet 0.5, respectively.
+The missing rate of the raw data is $80\%$. $10\%$ and $50\%$ of the datapoints are masked randomly as the imputation targets, denoted as PhysioNet 0.1 and PhysioNet 0.5, respectively.

+\textbf{4) ETTh1 dataset}~\cite{zhou2021informer} was collected from the electric power indicators for $2$ years.
+The feature number $K$ is $24$ and the sequence length $L$ is $96$. $25\%$, $37.5\%$, and $50\%$ of the datapoints are masked randomly as the imputation targets, denoted as ETTh1 0.25, ETTh1 0.375 and ETTh1 0.5, respectively.